by Chris Wayan, 2004-6

 One day, I had to buy a light fixture for our cooperative house on Bernal Hill in San Francisco, and I walked down to the nearest hardware store.
 In the gutter by the store, among the leaves, I found an intact light globe, 25 cm (10") across.

 In a flash I saw it as a planet, a cast-off, rejected planet.
 A planet not good enough, so the Americans threw it in the gutter.
-Just like they're throwing Earth.

 So I brought it home, that lost, unwanted world, and cleaned it.
 Not a chip, not a crack.
 It was beautiful.
 Didn't fit the space where we needed a light fixture, so I couldn't use it for that, but... that initial flash kept resurfacing in my mind.

-So I looked through my wood pile and found a one-foot round piece left over from another art project, turned the light fixture upside down, snipped the wires off, and screwed it onto that wooden base.
+I looked through my wood scraps and found a one-foot round piece left over from another art project, turned the light fixture upside down, snipped the wires off, and screwed it onto that wooden base.
 Painted the stand black, and suddenly the old light was a globe.
 Unmistakably a globe.

-But one with a northern bias.
+A flawed one; it had a northern bias.
 The south polar region, from around sixty degrees south, has a slight problem--the base of the light-globe bulges here like an ice cap about two hundred miles tall...

 MAKING IT SERRANA

-There are other scale-discrepancies between text and map making it clear Anarres is a political fable, not a physical ecology.
-But ecology is politics!
-Pushing a world into the background is exactly how people kill it.
-So...
-I've rebuilt Anarres in the light of modern planetology.
 The coastlines match, the lands and seas are recognizably Anarresti, but this new version is larger (diameter: 6000 miles, midway between Earth and Mars), more mountainous and geologically active (as Mars turned out to be), warmer (more volcanic CO2 to trap heat), and with a more evolved flora and fauna--intelligent fauna with their own version of anarchism.
-No need for a transplanted human civilization from some big-brother world, as in the book.

 It's Anarres grown up--revised, reborn and renamed: not Anarres, but...
 Serrana.